-The TMS370C712 device contains 8K bytes of EPROM mapped, beginning at location 6000h and continuing through location 7FFFh as shown in Figure 3.
+The TMS370C686 device contains 16K bytes of EPROM memory, mapped beginning at location 4000h and continuing through location 7FFFh as shown in Figure 3.
 Reading the program EPROM modules is identical to reading other internal memory.
 During programming, the EPROM is controlled by the EPROM control register (EPCTL).
 The program EPROM module features include:

+Programming

-- Programming - In-circuit programming capability if V{PP} is applied to MC - Control register: EPROM programming is controlled by the EPROM control register (EPCTL) located in the peripheral file (PF) frame at location P01Ch as shown in Table 6. - Write protection: Writes to the program EPROM are disabled under the following conditions: - Reset: All programming to the EPROM module is halted - Low-power modes - 13 V not applied to MC program ROM†
+- In-circuit programming capability if V{PP} is applied to MC - Control register EPROM programming is controlled by the EPROM control register (EPCTL) located in the peripheral file (PF) frame at location P01C as shown in Table 6. - Write-protection writes to the program EPROM are disabled under the following conditions - Reset all programming to the EPROM module is halted - Low-power modes - 13 V not applied to MC program ROM† system reset

-The program ROM consists of 2K to 8K bytes of mask programmable read-only memory (see Table 7).
+The program ROM consists of 4K bytes of mask-programmable read-only memory.
 The program ROM is used for permanent storage of data or instructions.
 Programming of the mask ROM is performed at the time of device fabrication.